 Authors are instructed not to copy any part of the submitted manuscript from other sources.
 Any such copy will be counted as plagiarism.
 Plagiarism to us is presenting someone else’s work or ideas as your own, with or without their consent, by incorporating it into your work without full acknowledgement.
 All published and unpublished material, whether in manuscript, printed or electronic form, is covered under this definition.
-South Asian Law Review (SALR) will accept and tolerate only single digit plagiarism rate and it is up to 9%.
+South Asian Law Review (SALR) does not tolerate upper than twenty percent similarity index under Turnitin Originality Report.
 Any manuscript containing upper plagiarism than this rate will be rejected outright.

 Authors has to attach a statement with the submitted manuscripts containing the following provisions:

 - I/We have read, understood, and agreed to the submission guidelines, call for papers’ agreement and discloser policy.